ITCPR/cloud-cli/README.md

 This will:
 - Create a new repository in the organization (using current directory name)
+- Use `ITCPR/project-template` as the template
+- Fetch and copy template files to current directory
 - Add you as an admin collaborator
 - Initialize git repository
 - Set up remote origin
-- Create an initial commit
+- Create an initial commit with template files

 With options: